RosboneMako/MakoDistortion2/README.md

 Power adds the same distortion across the full range. <br/>
 Sag limits fast transients to simulate an amp running out of power.<br/>
 Thin compresses the signal if a lot of gain is being used.<br/>
+These controls are very helpful for edge of breakup sounds.
+Adding some additional gain with the Power/Thump/Air controls will liven up a cleaner amp.

 AMP MIX<br/>
 This control adjusts the mix betweem the driven signal and a clean signal.